-Included in total net gains (losses) on the consolidated statements of operations is gains (losses) of \$4.1 million, (\$13.0) million and (\$7.3) million related to realized and unrealized gains and losses on investments, foreign currency holdings and non-investment assets and liabilities attributable to the changes in foreign currency exchange rates for the years ended December 31, 2023, 2022 and 2021, respectively.
-Including the total net realized and unrealized gains (losses) on forward currency exchange contracts of (\$2.7) million, \$15.6 million and \$4.2 million, respectively, included in the above table, the net impact of foreign currency on total net gains (losses) on the consolidated statements of operations is \$1.4 million, \$2.7 million and (\$3.1) million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Included in total net gains (losses) on the consolidated statements of operations were gains (losses) of (\$5.6) million, \$4.1 million and (\$13.0) million related to realized and unrealized gains and losses on investments, foreign currency holdings and non-investment assets and liabilities attributable to the changes in foreign currency exchange rates for the years ended December 31, 2024, 2023 and 2022, respectively.
+Including the total net realized and unrealized gains (losses) on forward currency exchange contracts of \$8.1 million, (\$2.7) million and \$15.6 million, respectively, included in the above table, the net impact of foreign currency on total net gains (losses) on the consolidated statements of operations is \$2.5 million, \$1.4 million and \$2.7 million the years ended December 31, 2024, 2023 and 2022, respectively.